CNURobotics/flexbe_turtlesim_demo/README.md

 For an in-depth discussion of FlexBE capabilities refer to the [Examples](docs/examples.md).

-See the main [FlexBE documentation] for more  information about loading and launch behaviors.
+See the main [FlexBE tutorials] for more information about the history and development of FlexBE, and for more information about loading and launching behaviors.

 ----